someengineering/fixinventory/plugins/aws/tools/awspolicygen/README.md

-# Resoto AWS policy generator
+# Fix AWS policy generator
 This script creates and uploads AWS policies to the CDN

 ## License